 Once you stop drowning your pain in alcohol, it will come back up to say hello.

 It’s hard to face that stuff when you’re newly sober and it has hurled a lot of strong, well-intending people back into relapse.
 But if you know it’s coming, you can plan for it and increase your odds of getting through it.

 The early days of sobriety are a bit of an emotional rollercoaster.

 It’s completely normal.
 If you’re reading this, I’m going to assume that you’re at the point now where you wondering if sobriety is even worth it.

 The answer is: YES!

 But it’s not the end goal.
-It’s just an incredibly challenging and necessary step to the ultimate end goal which is to have a happy, fulfilling life that you can be proud of.
+It’s just an incredibly challenging and necessary step to the ultimate goal which is to have a happy, fulfilling life.

 If you’re burying your problems in alcohol, you’re not going to get there.